MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 ## Report limits

-The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many ressources.
-Examples of limits are
+The [!INCLUDE[prod_short](includes/prod_short.md)] platform has built-in limits to protect the stability of the system from a single report consuming too many resources.
+Examples of limits are:
 - The maximum number of rows that can be processed in a report.
 - The maximum number of documents that can be merged in a report using a Word layout.
 - The maximum execution time that it can take to generate a report.